 Atlantic Forestry Centre

 The Atlantic Forestry Centre (AFC) is Atlantic Canada’s centre of excellence in forest research, with a 100-year history of forest science in the region.
 Co-located in Fredericton, New Brunswick, and Corner Brook, Newfoundland and Labrador, the AFC plays a vital role in national forestry research.
 The centre is home to a renowned insect chemical ecology lab that provides advanced detection and management tools for insects affecting Canada’s forests.
-The AFC is also responsible for the management of the Acadia and Petawawa Research Forests.
+The AFC is responsible for the management of the Acadia Research Forest.
 The National Tree Seed Centre, a valuable genetic bank for scientific research and conservation, is also located here.

 Canadian Wood Fibre Centre

 The Canadian Wood Fibre Centre (CWFC) is a virtual centre within the Natural Resources Canada–Canadian Forest Service (NRCan-CFS) with employees distributed across the country.
 As part of its mandate, it provides FPInnovations with forest-level research services (also known as upstream research).
+The CWFC is responsible for the management of the Petawawa Research Forest.

 Great Lakes Forestry Centre